zerok/zerokspot.com/content/weblog/2020/caddy-2-as-frontend-server.md

 Caddy also supports dynamically changing the server configuration through an API but I haven’t used this feature yet.

 The only downside I’ve found so far is that the package installation is a bit more manual compared with something like nginx or Apache HTTPD.
 That’s not really an issue for me, though, as I manage my servers using Ansible.

-# caddy #server #hosting #operations